gaelfortin/lab/README.md

 Fire(d)Cloning designs cloning experiments in a few minuts.
 Put your backbones' sequences in the 'backbones.txt' file and the plasmid sequence from which to take the insert in 'insert.txt'.
 Your set of enzymes will be used to design the experiment.<br>
 After giving cloning positions, the software will finally give you couples of enzymes that you can use to perform the cloning. <br>

+<b> More information on DigestMayo and Fire(d)Cloning is available on the wiki pages of this repository </b>